-We keep plot.wid, plot.len, and plot.area to be used later.
+We save the plot.wid, plot.len, and plot.areaobjects in the workspace, to be used later.

-16.3 Loading add-in packages
+15.3 Loading add-in packages

 For most of the spatial analysis we will use two add-in packages; these are representative of the hundreds which have been implemented by practising statisticians.
-Here we will use sp package [40], which is a foundation for spatially-explicit analysis in R, and the gstat package [39], which is an R implementation of the gstat geostatistics program [41].
-Both of these are extensively discussion and illustrated in the textbook "Applied Spatial Data Analysis with R" by Bivand et al. [5].
+Here we will use sf "Simple features" package, which is a foundation for spatially-explicit analysis in R, and the gstat package [36], which is an R implementation of the gstat geostatistics program [38].
+For some of the graphics we will use the lattice implementation of "Trellis" graphics.

 When R starts, a number of basic packages are loaded; we can see these with the search function.
-Additional packages may be loaded with the library or require functions; both of these ensures that the package isn't already loaded.
+Additional packages may be loaded with the library or require functions.